-6.3.7 Stochastic hydrodynamic stability under location uncertainty
+7.3.12 Stochastic hydrodynamic stability under location uncertainty

-Participants Etienne Mémin, Gilles Tissot.
+Participants: Etienne Mémin, Gilles Tissot.

 In order to predict instability waves propagating within turbulent flows, eigenmodes of the linearised operator is not well suited since it neglects the effect of turbulent fluctuations on the wave dynamics.
 To cope this difficulty, resolvent analysis has become popular since it represents the response of the linearised operator to any forcing representing the generalised stress tensors.
 The absence of information on the non-linearity is a strong limitation of the method.
 In order to refine these models, we propose to consider a stochastic model under location uncertainty expressed in the Fourier domain, to linearise it around the corrected mean-flow and to study resulting eigenmodes.
 The stochastic part represents the effect of the turbulent field onto the instability wave.
 It allows to specify a structure of the noise and then to improve existing models.
-Improvements compared to the resolvent analysis have been found for turbulent channel flow data at $R\tau = 180$ and $R\tau = 550$.
-A paper has been accepted in Journal of fluid Mechanics [32].
+Improvements compared to the resolvent analysis have been found for turbulent channel flow data at $Re{\tau} = 180$ , $Re{\tau} = 550$ and $Re{\tau} = 1000$ .
+A paper has been published in Journal of Fluid Mechanics [28], and a second one is in preparation for Journal of Fluid Mechanics.
 This work is in collaboration with André Cavalieri (Instituto Tecnologico de Aeronautica, SP, Brésil).

-6.3.8 Singular and regular solutions to the Navier-Stokes equations (NSE) and relative turbulent models
+7.3.13 Singular and regular solutions to the Navier-Stokes equations (NSE) and relative turbulent models

-Participants Roger Lewandowski, Etienne Mémin, Ding Duong Nguyen, Benoit Pinier.
+Participants: Francois Legeais, Roger Lewandowski, Etienne Mémin.

 The common thread of this work is the problem set by J. Leray in 1934: does a regular solution of the Navier-Stokes equations (NSE) with a smooth initial data develop a singularity in finite time, what is the precise structure of a global weak solution to the Navier-Stokes equations, and are we able to prove any uniqueness result of such a solution.
 This is a very hard problem for which there is for the moment no answer.
 Nevertheless, this question leads us to reconsider the theory of Leray for the study of the Navier-Stokes equations in the whole space with an additional eddy viscosity term that models the Reynolds stress in the context of large- scale flow modelling.
-It appears that Leray's theory cannot be generalized turnkey for this problem, so that things must be reconsidered from the beginning.
+It appears that Leray's theory cannot be generalized turnkey for this problem, and must be reconsidered from the beginning.
 This problem is approached by a regularization process using mollifiers, and particular attention must be paid to the eddy viscosity term.
 For this regularized problem and when the eddy viscosity has enough regularity, we have been able to prove the existence of a global unique solution that is of class C1 in time and space and that satisfies the energy balance.
-Moreover, when the eddy viscosity is of compact support in space, uniformly in time, we recently shown that this solution converges to a turbulent solution to the corresponding Navier-Stokes equations carried when the regularizing parameter goes to 0.
-These results are described in a paper published in JMAA
+Moreover, when the eddy viscosity is of compact support in space, uniformly in time, we recently shown that this solution converges to a turbulent solution of the corresponding Navier-Stokes equations carried when the regularizing parameter goes to 0.
+These results are described in a paper published in JMAA.